-When notification is received that an individual is interested in one of the Massage Therapy Programs, via the Program Inquiry link on the OCHT website, they will receive an email with information about the application and admission process as well as a link to a mandatory questionnaire.
+When notification is received that an individual is interested in one of the Massage Therapy Programs, via the Program Inquiry link on the OCHT website, they will receive an email with information about the application and admission process.
 Prior Leaning Assessment and Recognition (PLAR) and requirements for an Entrance Exam, if applicable will also be mentioned.